RDM4CAU/Intro-to-RDM/IntroRDM_presentation.md

 >
 > You have a date with some friends tonight.
 >
->Your friends remember that you attended a workshop on research data management today and asks: “Well, how was it”?
+>Your friends remember that you attended a workshop on research data management today and ask: “Well, how was it”?
 >
 >What do you answer?
 >